 My Approach

-I have been trained in various evidence-based therapies, including cognitive behavioural therapy, internal family systems therapy, and family therapy.
-The bedrock of my therapeutic approach can be said to be ideas espoused by narrative therapy.
+I have been trained in various modalities, including EMDR, cognitive behavioural therapy, internal family systems therapy, and family therapy.
+However the bedrock of my therapeutic approach can be said to be grounded in the ideas espoused by narrative therapy.

 Narrative therapy was first developed in the 1970s by Australian Michael White and New Zealander David Epston.
 The following catchphrase is often quoted as summing up the philosophy of narrative therapy: